immortaldigital/WASMList/README.md

 3 0 0 0 4 0 0 0 0 3 0 0 0
 Then you delete the 4:
 3 0 0 0 0 0 0 0 0 3 0 0 0
-Then to allocate 2, it gets to the first 3, jumps to position 4, scans position 5 (2 streak) and returns 6 - 2
-3 0 0 0 2 0 0 0 0 3 0 0 0
+Then to allocate 2, it gets to the first 3, jumps to position 4, scans position 5 (2 streak) 3 0 0 0 2 0 0 0 0 3 0 0 0
 You could then allocate a 1 after the 2, but any larger number would have to go after
 ```

+# Conclusion
+I had a lot of fun making this project.
+Assembly is even more different then I expected it to be but that's the enjoyable part, learning new things.
+Next steps are coding a neural network and maybe making my own programming language/compiler :D

+Also check out [WebAssembly Studio](https://webassembly.studio/), it was the best option I found to quickly get started with .wat to .wasm and executing it.